flashbots/builder/README.md

 * `algo_greedy.go` implements logic of the block building.
 Bundles and transactions are sorted in the order of effective gas price then we try to insert everything into to block until gas limit is reached.
 Failing bundles are reverted during the insertion but txs are not.
 * Builder can filter transactions touching a particular set of addresses.
-  If a bundle or transaction touches one of the addresses it is skipped. (see `--miner.blocklist` flag)
+  If a bundle or transaction touches one of the addresses it is skipped. (see `--builder.blacklist` flag)

 ## Bundle Movement